guanghuang/SqlBuilder/README.md

 ### Joins

-Support for various JOIN types:
+Support for various JOIN types (Note: For joins, the left table must be used during sql building, otherwise will cause error):

 ```csharp
 // INNER JOIN